DavidThayer/python/README.md

 There is a lack of semicolons in Python.
 Line breaks in your code are enough to denote the end of an expression.

-However, as you may have noticed from our `fizzbuzz` script, we are introduced to **colons** `:` throughout our code.
+However, as you may have noticed from our `test` script, we are introduced to **colons** `:` throughout our code.
 Colons always come directly after the first line of the block statement.
 Colons are also immediately followed by a new, indented line (this indentation is purposeful **whitespace**).